aliNzLami/light_banking/README.md

-## Demo 💳 Next.js TypeScript Banking App
+## 💳 Next.js TypeScript Banking App

 # Demo
 This app will be deployed a few days later on Netlify.